 At Dickens Boulevard, children can access the Year 4 cloakrooms by entering the schools main gates and heading to the left of the main doors.
 At Ruskin Drive, children enter the playground through the main gate from the car park and can walk down to the Year 4 classroom where they will enter the cloakroom.

-The school day is from 8:50am until 3:20pm.
-We open the doors at 8:50am for five minutes to allow the children to come in and start the day.
+We open the doors at 8:45am for ten minutes to allow the children to come in and start the day.
 We have a playtime at 10:20am, followed by snack time in the class at 10:40am for 10 minutes.
 In Key Stage 2, children can bring a piece of fruit or vegetables in a small named container to have at snack time.
 Milk is available to drink, if it has been ordered by parents or carers.
 More information about this can be obtained from the Office.

 Upon arrival, children start the day with a Morning Challenge which is a chance for them to settle into the day.
 These vary each day and can include: practising maths methods, handwriting, describing a picture, practising spellings or reading quietly.
 When the year groups doors are closed, the teacher will start the register.